Ronimaloni/01-My-Goat-Blog/Outline.md

 ## Second Post

 Parasites in goats and how to deal with them.
 Treatment and prevention.
-This is a very commomn problem in goats.
+This is a very common problem in goats.

 ## Third Post